midzdotdev/fanvue-challenge/README.md

 - create a "vault" page, showing a responsive grid of square pictures (use https://jsonplaceholder.typicode.com/ to get the data) which are simple thumbnails
 - when clicking on a thumbnail, the fullscreen image opens

-Requirements:

-- You should use MUI5 components https://mui.com/material-ui/
-- You can create your own component if needed, style it with the default `styled` from MUI without installing other libraries

-Bonus points:

-- SSR considerations
+Touch base on the following:

+- SSR considerations, if you have time, implement a simple server-side rendering
 - Type the responses from the API calls
-- create meaningful tags in the head of each page
+- create meaningful tags in the head of each page, or any other SEO consideration
 - add the favicon stealing it from fanvue.com ;)
 - a11y considerations

+Note:

+- Styling is not required, you should use MUI5 components out-of-the box, check docs here https://mui.com/material-ui/
+- You can install your favourite fetch library, but you can also use the built-in fetch API